-Retirees who are not eligible for employer-paid health benefits may continue their benefits in accordance with the State Health Benefits Program.
-Coverage provided pursuant to this section shall be limited to the retired employee or to the retired employee and his or her spouse.
+Retirees shall pay health benefits contributions as required by law, but in no case less than 6.5% of the premium cost for dependent care using NJ DIRECT 10 as the base plan.
+Retirees shall pay the same medical co-pays as active employees and shall pay prescription co-pays according to the schedule for retirees set by the State Health Benefits Program.

-10.7.
-Waivers of Benefits.
+- 10.7 Waivers of Benefits.
 The Employer shall make payments to eligible employees who agree in writing to waive their medical benefits, pursuant to a cafeteria plan authorized by Section 125 of the Internal Revenue Code.
-The following terms shall apply:

-(a) In order to be eligible, employees must show proof of other current medical coverage through a spouse's employer or other source.

-(b) Employees shall be permitted to re-enroll during any subsequent open-enrollment period or upon showing loss of alternative coverage.

-(c) Payments shall be made on a monthly basis so long as the waiver remains in effect, beginning with the month in which the benefit ceases.
+The following terms shall apply: - (a) In order to be eligible, employees must show proof of other current medical coverage through a spouse/partner's employer or other source, every year at the time for Open Enrollment, which will be posted and publicized in the Borough.
+In accordance with the laws of the State of New Jersey, an employee who has other coverage through the State Health Benefits Program and/or School Employee's Health Benefits Program (SHBP) is not entitled to a waiver payment. - (b) Employees shall be permitted to re-enroll during any subsequent open-enrollment period or upon showing loss of alternative coverage. - (c) Payments shall be made on a monthly basis so long as the waiver remains in effect, beginning with the month in which the benefit ceases.
 Payments shall be as follows, based on the type of coverage to which the employee would otherwise have been entitled:

-2006 2007 2008 Family \$291.66 per month \$300.00 per month \$308.32 per month Employee and Spouse \$266.66 per month \$275.00 per month \$283.32 per month Employee and Child \$166.67 per month \$175.00 per month \$183.34 per month Employee Only \$124.67 per month \$133.00 per month \$141.34 per month
+Family \$347.00 per month

+Employee and Spouse \$319.00 per month

+Employee and Child \$207.00 per month

+Employee Only \$159.00 per month